Experienced Annulment Attorney in Riverside, California

 - Either spouse perpetrated fraud/deception to obtain the other party’s consent to enter into the marriage.
 The fraud has to go to the heart, or essence, of the marriage and must have been about something vital to the relationship that directly affected why the party who was deceived agreed to the marriage or domestic partnership.
 Some examples may include: marrying only to get a green card or hiding the inability to have children (Cal Fam.
 Code § 2210(d)).

-The party seeking an annulment has the burden to prove that one or more of the above reasons existed at the time of the marriage.
+The party seeking an annulment has the burden to prove that one or more of the above reasons existed at the time of the marriage, and the union is not legal as a result.
 In California, annulment proceedings are brought in the same way a divorce action is brought.
 One of the parties has to bring a petition for annulment, and by doing so, they are asking that the court declare the marriage void or voidable.
 In the event the court grants a petition for annulment, this does not necessarily mean the end of all family law matters between the parties.
-If the parties have children together, they will likely need to return to the family court to get child support orders, they may end up in a custody dispute, or file a paternity action.

 Riverside Annulment Attorneys Combining Knowledge & Skill With Compassion & Dedication